TheLab-ms/facilities/replace-air-filter.md

 # Replace Air Filter

-First, see the files in /media
+First, see the files in [media folder](https://github.com/TheLab-ms/facilities/tree/master/media)

 Make sure to bring with you:
 * Flathead screw driver